LucasCoppola/Storage-App/README.md

 # Storage App

-This Project is for small companies that are looking for a way to store their products in a simple and nice-looking way
+Designed and developed a CRUD web application for companies to store and manage their products.
+The application provides user registration and login, allowing users to create, edit, and delete products and associated images.
+The application provides a clean and intuitive user interface, making it easy for users to manage their product inventory.
+The application is scalable and maintainable, with room for future feature enhancements based on user feedback

 ## Demo